Wrong-o/terminal_escape/README.md

 -Spelling mistakes in the txt files

--Add mv to move file.
+-Add mv command to move file.